okta/okta-sdk-dotnet/docs/UserFactorApi.md

 <a name="resendenrollfactor"></a>
 # **ResendEnrollFactor**
-> UserFactor ResendEnrollFactor (string userId, string factorId, UserFactor userFactor, string templateId = null)
+> ResendUserFactor ResendEnrollFactor (string userId, string factorId, ResendUserFactor resendUserFactor, string templateId = null)

-Resend a factor enrollment
+Resend a Factor enrollment

-Resends a factor challenge (SMS/call/email OTP) as part of an enrollment flow.
-The current rate limit is one OTP challenge (call or SMS) per device every 30 seconds.
-Okta round-robins between SMS providers with every resend request to help ensure delivery of an SMS OTP across different carriers.
+Resends an `sms`, `call`, or `email` factor challenge as part of an enrollment flow.
+For `call` and `sms` factors, Okta enforces a rate limit of one OTP challenge per device every 30 seconds.
+You can configure your `sms` and `call` factors to use a third-party telephony provider.
+See the [Telephony inline hook reference](https://developer.okta.com/docs/reference/telephony-hook/).
+Okta round-robins between SMS providers with every resend request to help ensure delivery of an SMS and Call OTPs across different carriers.  > **Note**: Resend operations aren't allowed after a factor exceeds the activation rate limit.
+See [Activate a Factor](./#tag/UserFactor/operation/activateFactor).

 ### Example
 ```csharp